doberman/dbrmn-scss-boilerplate/README.md

 run before each commit as a pre-commit hook.

 ## Gulp
-To compile the SCSS run `npm install && gulp`.
+To compile the SCSS run `npm install && node_modules/.bin/gulp`.
 This is handy to ensure you don't break anything while making changes.

 ## Contributing